ColinGilbert/noobwerkz-engine/README.md

 I'm developing a rather minimalistic cross-platform game/simulation engine.
 This toolkit is made specifically to reduce wasted time (*cough cough* aside from the time it took to design and build this software *cough cough*.)
 Much of it consists of integrating external libraries, most of which are in C++11.
 It currently runs on Linux and Android.
 We can expect Windows, Mac, and iOS support quite soon.
 As a design goal, the legalese is designed to be extremely liberal (Apache 2.0.)

 Still WIP.
+Not yet recommended for use, as this is still a fledgeling do-it-right software architecture endeavour. :) Please come by later and feel free to bookmark this repo because it's living with me and cool stuff will soon enough come out of it.
+Progress comes at a rather steady pace; I plan on using this to back many of my own efforts.
+Writing this makes me happy so I plan a part of my life around being able to do this.

+Documentation is rather sparse at the moment, but both that and unit tests will come soon. :P

 Specific features:
 ```
 A highly tunable gradient mapping shader by default.
-Comes with three XY-tileable ntextures blended into one.
+Comes with three XY-tileable textures blended into one.
 Triplanar shader for non-UV mapped objects.
 Texture reads are kept to a minimum (3) by using the gradient mapping technique.
 No significant obstacles between the programmer, the lower-level libraries and the data.
 ```